Quantum work statistics at strong reservoir coupling

+One significant issue is that numerically exact techniques for simulating open system dynamics, such as discrete time path-integral methods~\cite{makri1995tensor,strathearn2018efficient,cygorek2022simulation}, are formulated to describe the dynamics of the reduced state of the system, and therefore do not have straightforward access to the eigenspectrum of the composite system and environment required to construct the full work distribution.
 In this paper we introduce an alternative approach based on the polaron framework~\cite{nazir2009correlation,jang2008,mccutcheon2011} that is not hampered by these issues.
 The polaron method uses a unitary transformation to dress system states with vibrational modes of the environment, capturing the dominant non-Markovian effects and allowing the system-environment interaction to be included non-perturbatively.
-The polaron framework has been successfully adapted to study resonant energy transfer in photosynthetic complexes \cite{kolli2011electronic,jang2011}, exciton-phonon interactions in semiconductor quantum dots \cite{mccutcheon2010quantum}, and heat exchange statistics in the time-independent spin-boson model with multiple reservoirs \cite{wang2015,maria2021}.
+The polaron framework has been successfully adapted to study resonant energy transfer in photosynthetic complexes \cite{kolli2011electronic,jang2011}, exciton-phonon interactions in semiconductor quantum dots \cite{mccutcheon2010quantum}, and heat exchange statistics in the spin-boson model with multiple reservoirs \cite{wang2015,maria2021}.
 Within the polaron transformed frame, we are able to derive a generalised master equation (GME) that governs the evolution of the characteristic function associated with $P(W)$ beyond weak coupling regimes.
-This can be used to infer the full statistics of work and reproduces the fluctuation theorem~\eqref{eq:FT} as required for thermodynamic consistency.
+This can be used to infer the full statistics of work and reproduces the Jarzynski fluctuation theorem \cite{Campisi2009a} as required for thermodynamic consistency.
 To demonstrate our approach, we consider a Landau-Zener (LZ) driving protocol on the system Hamiltonian.
 We find that stronger coupling creates new peaks in the distribution as well as imparting significant broadening and renormalisation, indicating clear signatures in the work statistics arising from interactions with the reservoir that are either not captured or severely underestimated by a weak-coupling approach.